 Yes.
 FMLA lets you take time off work on a continuous or intermittent basis.
+Intermittent means not all at once.
 The leave can be taken in small blocks of time.
 For example, if you have a doctor's appointment once a week at 3pm, and you usually work until 5pm, you can take intermittent leave once a week for a couple of hours to get your medical care.